 Anxiety is a normal and often healthy emotion.
 However, when it becomes chronic, it can interfere with our daily lives and productivity.
-Anxiety at work can be especially challenging because it can affect our relationships with colleagues and our ability to perform tasks effectively.
+Anxiety interfering with work can be especially challenging because it can affect our relationships with colleagues and our ability to perform tasks effectively.

-In this blog post, we will explore strategies on how to manage and overcome anxiety at work.
+In this blog post, we will explore strategies on how to manage and overcome work place anxiety.
 By understanding the causes of workplace anxiety and learning coping mechanisms, we can create a more positive and productive work environment for ourselves and those around us.

 Join our Newsletter

 Transform your career with our personal growth insights.
 Get one valuable tip right in your inbox every Saturday morning.

 Anxiety is a feeling of worry, nervousness, or unease about something with an uncertain outcome.
 It is a normal and often healthy emotion, but it can become overwhelming or excessive.
 Anxiety is a feeling that is often accompanied by physical sensations, such as increased heart rate, muscle tension, and feelings of irritability or restlessness.